EmoUsedHM01/Sellswords-Updated/README.md

 - Reach Advantage

-Learn to use the superior reach of large weapons to keep the enemy from getting close enough to land a good hit.Mark the enemies adjacent to you at the start of the turn, and gain +100% of your melee skill as melee defense against them until waiting or ending your turn.
+Learn to use the superior reach of large weapons to keep the enemy from getting close enough to land a good hit.
+Mark the enemies adjacent to you at the start of the turn, and gain +100% of your melee skill as melee defense against them until waiting or ending your turn.
 When attacked by a marked opponent, reduce incoming damage by 80%.
 You then prevent them from approaching your Zone of Control with an attack of opportunity until the next turn.

 - Parthian Shot

-Master the ancient tactic of the Parthian Shot, allowing you to make a precise ranged attack while retreating, catching your enemies off guard and striking fear into their ranks.Damage penetration and Damage to Hitpoints are increased by +2% of your remaining Action Points.
+Master the ancient tactic of the Parthian Shot, allowing you to make a precise ranged attack while retreating, catching your enemies off guard and striking fear into their ranks.
+Damage penetration and Damage to Hitpoints are increased by +2% of your remaining Action Points.
 The first tile moved each turn will refund the AP and Fatigue costs.
 Movement penalty costs will not be refunded.